ISRAEL/PALESTINE

 Peace Catalyst International unreservedly calls for a ceasefire in Palestine and Israel, the return of all hostages and political prisoners, secure humanitarian corridors, and an end to the widespread killing and destruction in Gaza, which has been deemed "plausible genocide" by the International Court of Justice (ICJ).
 Beyond this, we are committed to and supporting all efforts toward healing, inclusion, the end of the Israeli occupation and apartheid, and the creation of just structures, which will help build a durable and just peace for everyone.

 God’s mission is to build a holistic and just peace, and our calling as Christians is to follow Jesus in the work of peacebuilding.
-Yet western Christians have been prime culprits in creating and sustaining the Israel/Palestine crisis through antisemitism and anti-Palestinian racism, the weaponization of our faith and theology against both groups, and ongoing support for policies and structures that dehumanize and undermine a holistic and just peace for everyone in Israel/Palestine.
-Our primary posture must be one of active repentance – to recognize and turn away from theologies, attitudes, and policies that fuel this crisis and to build our understanding and empathy for the trauma and fears of both groups.
-Only then can we sustain relationships rooted in solidarity and collaborate with local peacebuilders to pursue both interpersonal healing and the policies and structures that allow for a holistic, just, and sustainable peace.
+Yet western Christians have (often unintentionally) been prime culprits in creating and sustaining the Israel/Palestine crisis through the weaponization of our faith and theology against both groups, and ongoing support for policies that undermine a holistic and just peace for everyone in Palestine/Israel.
+Therefore, our primary posture must be one of active repentance – to “remove the log from our own eye first” by recognizing and turning away from theologies, attitudes, and policies that fuel this crisis.
+We cannot do this properly without building our understanding and empathy for the trauma and fears of both groups.
+Only then can we sustain relationships rooted in solidarity and collaborate with local peacebuilders to pursue interpersonal healing and the policies and structures that allow for a sustainable peace.

 Peacebuilding requires the nonviolent transformation of relationships and cultural and social conditions that generate destructive and violent conflict.
 In Israel/Palestine, the conditions driving this crisis are 1) ongoing Palestinian suffering due to the Israeli occupation of the Palestinian territories and the ongoing failure to atone for the historic dispossession of the Palestinian people in 1947-1949, otherwise known as the beginning of the Palestinian Nakba, and 2) the Jewish fear of annihilation due to a history of antisemitism, discrimination, persecution, and the Shoah/Holocaust.
 Trauma freezes people in the memory of their pain, and October 7 reactivated Jewish trauma.
 This trauma must be acknowledged, but trauma that is not transformed is transferred.
-Unhealed trauma within the Jewish community cannot be used to condone or legitimize Israel’s violence against the Palestinian people through occupation, blockade, apartheid, and the ongoing dispossession of land and human rights violations.
-As peacebuilders, we must stand with Jewish and Palestinian peacebuilders working to end the Israeli oppression of Palestinians, while remaining cognizant of western Christian culpability for Jewish and Palestinian suffering, as well as modern forms of antisemitism, anti-Palestinian racism, Islamophobia, and orientalism in our own communities.
+Unhealed trauma within the Jewish community cannot be used to legitimize Israel’s violence against the Palestinian people through a multitude of human rights violations, including a violent and illegal military occupation, apartheid, and the ongoing dispossession of land and resources.
+As peacebuilders, we must stand with Jewish and Palestinian peacebuilders working to end the Israeli oppression of Palestinians, while remaining cognizant of western Christian culpability for Jewish and Palestinian suffering, as well as modern forms of antisemitism, anti-Palestinian racism, and Islamophobia in our own communities.
 Both peoples have a need for safety and freedom to be recognized and affirmed for who they are.

 UNDERSTANDING & EMPATHY FOR PALESTINIANS

 Israel’s ongoing war in Gaza, resulting in the slaughter of tens of thousands of people, more than half of whom are women and children, serves as a grim reminder of the enduring struggles, oppression, and injustice faced by Palestinians at the hands of the state of Israel.
 The devastation and widespread atrocities against Gazan civilians has sparked fears of intentional and systematic ethnic cleansing and genocide.
 This is on top of decades of structural injustices, including land dispossession, occupation, and restrictions on movement and rights, which constitutes the crime of apartheid.
 These all date back to the Nakba (Arabic for “catastrophe”) of 1948, when hundreds of thousands of Palestinians were forcibly displaced from their homes.
-This forced displacement destroyed the fabric of Palestinian society and culture, and contributed to the ongoing suffering of Palestinians who became foreigners and refugees in their own land and abroad.
-Our efforts to connect with our Palestinian neighbors for a sustainable peace must take into account their ongoing suffering and need for justice, dignity, and restitution.
+This forced displacement destroyed the fabric of Palestinian society and culture, fragmenting it and subjecting Palestinians to a violent occupation and the status of refugees both in their own land and abroad.
+Our efforts to connect with Palestinians for a sustainable peace must take into account their ongoing suffering and need for justice, dignity, and restitution.

 UNDERSTANDING & EMPATHY FOR JEWISH-ISRAELIS

-On October 7, 2023, Hamas militants breached the barrier wall around Gaza and launched a devastating attack on Israel, killing soldiers, massacring civilians – totaling around 1,200 people – and taking hundreds hostage, both soldiers and civilians.
+On October 7, 2023, Hamas militants breached the barrier wall around Gaza and launched a devastating attack on Israel, killing soldiers, committing war crimes by massacring civilians – totaling around 1,200 people – and taking hundreds hostage, both soldiers and civilians.
 These tragic events shook Israel to its core.
 Beyond immediate security concerns, the abrupt violence was a reminder of the perpetual struggle for security faced by Jews: the fear that there is no truly safe place for them to live freely and authentically as themselves.
 It dredged up the deep intergenerational trauma that marks Jewish history, including millenia of antisemitic discrimination and persecution in Christian Europe, the Shoah/Holocaust, pogroms (organized massacres, in particular of Jewish people in Eastern Europe), the terrorism of the Second Intifada, the 1973 Yom Kippur War, and more.
-Our efforts to connect with our Jewish neighbors for a sustainable peace must take into account their need for safety and security, as well as their deep-seated fears of both Christian antisemitism and modern Arab hostility.
+Our efforts to connect with Jewish-Israelis for a sustainable peace must take into account their need for safety and security in the land, as well as their deep-seated fears of both Christian antisemitism and modern Arab hostility.

-If you are only able to understand or empathize with the traumatic history and core needs of one group, it’s important to do the work to understand and empathize with the other as well.
+If you are only able to understand or empathize with the traumatic history, core needs, and sense of historical connection to the land of one group, it’s important to do the work to understand and empathize with the other as well.
 This is not to make false equivalencies or to say that contemporary power dynamics or ongoing levels of trauma, suffering, and injustice are in any way equal, but instead to emphasize that core needs for safety, dignity, and justice must be met on each side for a sustainable and just peace to become possible.

 To learn more and build understanding and empathy so that you can engage Israel/Palestine as a peacebuilder, explore “Core Issues” below or refer to our Israel/Palestine Resources Page.